-The National HBCU Leadership Summit provides a leadership development and advocacy training program that empowers LGBTQ HBCU students to act as change-agents on their campuses and in their communities while leading resourcefully through the intersections of race, religion, gender identity, class and sexual orientation.
-The summit is the only convening for LGBTQ HBCU students, and fosters an environment where students can be affirmed in all of their identities, specifically the interection of being Black and LGBTQ.
+The National HBCU Leadership Summit provides a leadership development and advocacy training program that empowers LGBTQ HBCU students to act as change-agents on their campuses and in their communities while leading resourcefully through the intersections of race, religion, gender identity, class, and sexual orientation.
+The summit is the only convening for LGBTQ HBCU students and fosters an environment where students can be affirmed in all of their identities, specifically the intersection of being Black and LGBTQ.

 Develop leadership skills influencing communication, accountability and initiative

 Expand comprehension surrounding your identities and how they intersect with injustice and oppressive structures

 Increase network of student leaders across the nation, eager to collaborate toward institutional advancement

 Organize vision of activism rooted in liberatory praxis, altruism and resilience

 Redefine approaches to inclusion initiatives leading to structural/organizational transformation